tomasci/mad-server/Readme.md

 ## Before start

 1. Copy .env.example as .env and update it
+2. Use project environment, run: `source ./shell.sh` - it will allow you to use all pre-defined aliases, env variable etc.
-2. Run `bash ./scripts/migrate-up.sh` – this will run migration tool
+2. Run `mad:migrate:up` – this will run migration tool and update database

 ## Dev Mode

 It will build and run server automatically when you change code.

-`bash ./scripts/dev.sh`
+`mad:dev`

 ## Build

-`bash ./scripts/build.sh`
+`mad:build`

 ## Run build

-`bash ./scripts/run.sh`
+`mad:run`

 ## Migrations

 This project uses goose.
 Predefined scripts are:

-Up: `bash ./scripts/migrate-up.sh`
+Up: `mad:migrate:up`

-Down: `bash ./scripts/migrate-down.sh`
+Down: `mad:migrate:down`

-Create: `bash ./scripts/migrate-create.sh`
+Create: `mad:migrate:create`

 Other command can be executed by calling directly.